Positives

 Camber/On Snow Feel/Ability Level

 The Capita Aeronaut has a lot of camber and only a touch of flat to early rise near the tip/tail.
-It almost feels like full camber and it’s pretty technical/catchy.
-This is far from ideal for beginners or intermediates that often skid turns.
-It tracks so well though.
+It almost feels like full camber, and it’s pretty technical/catchy.
+This is far from ideal for beginners or intermediates who often do skid turns.
+It tracks so well, though.

 Flex Personality